ManticoreGamesInc/platform-documentation/src/tutorials/environmental_art.md

 ## Overview

 Learn how to use the Terrain Creator, swimmable volumes, and  the Object Generator.
-This tutorial will focus on making a desert landscape with a hidden green oasis, but can be customize to build any natural scene with an area where players swim.
+This tutorial will focus on making a landscape with a path and river, but can be customize to build any natural environment.

 - **Completion Time:** 20 minutes
 - **Previous Knowledge:** [Introduction to the Core Editor](editor_intro.md)